-The Science and Engineering Library is the first departmental library at The University of Alabama built with the intent of taking maximum advantage of computer-based information systems for research.
+The Eric and Sara Rodgers Library for Science and Engineering is the first departmental library at The University of Alabama built with the intent of taking maximum advantage of computer-based information systems for research.
 Representatives from IBM's national library research team and other library consultants from across the country met to design the floor plan of the building in order to accommodate new as well as traditional forms of information storage and retrieval.

 In anticipation of the electronic publication of library materials, planners studied and prepared for the use of digital information technology in the new facility.
 A scientific communications laboratory (later renamed Scholars' Station) helps faculty teach students how to use special databases, the Internet, and other electronic information systems.